-- They must remain sealed until the end of the rally. - 64.7.'
-Before the second, third or fourth rally of the link, each team must remove as many parts as necessary, in order to have the same number of sealed parts as on the first rally. - 64.7.( For Manufacturer drivers who are not eligible to score Manufacturer's points, the following will be sealed: - 1 turbocharger fitted to the car - 1 replacement turbocharger.
+- They must remain sealed until the end of the rally. - 64.7.3 For Manufacturer drivers who are not eligible to score Manufacturer's points, the following will be sealed: - 1 turbocharger fitted to the car - 1 replacement turbocharger.

 64.8 SHOCK ABSORBER AND SYSTEM OF CONNECTION TO THE HUB CARRIER (MANUFACTURERS ONLY)